jkrahl/educahub-nextjs-v2/README.md

 ```

 ### TO DO LIST
-* Comments in post page
+* Add Comments in post page
 * Likes in post page